-County Commissions: There is in each county a county commission, except in a few counties where, under authority of a provision in the Constitution, a tribunal in lieu of the county commission has been organized to handle the fiscal and internal police affairs of the county, including the establishment and regulation of roads, ways, bridges, public landings, ferries and mills, with authority to lay and disburse the county levies.
-The county commissions presently have jurisdiction in all matters of probate, the appointment and qualification of personal representatives, guardians, committees, and curators and the settlement of their accounts, but the Legislature may, after January 1, 1976, place these matters under the jurisdiction of the circuit courts."
+COUNTY COMMISSION: There is in each county a county commission, except in a few counties where, under authority of a provision of the constitution, a tribunal in lieu of the county commission has been organized to handle the fiscal affairs of the county.
+The county commissions have jurisdiction in all matters of probate, the appointment and qualification of personal representatives, guardians, committees, curator and the settlement of their accounts.

-Officers of Circuit Courts and County Commissions: The circuit courts are composed of one or more judges, a clerk, a sheriff or his deputy or crier, a court reporter, and a jury.
-The county commissions are composed of three commissioners, a clerk, a sheriff, or his deputy, when his services are needed."
+Officers of Circuit Courts and County Commissions: A circuit court is composed of a judge, a clerk, a sheriff or his deputy or bailiff, a reporter, and a jury.
+A county commission is composed of three commissioners, a clerk, and a sheriff or his deputy when his services are needed.